 Back in the early 1990’s Trent pioneered the use of a chrome based material in the refractory industry for making precast EAF Roofs and Deltas, we continue to use and develop this technology today.

-The precast EAF Roofs and deltas replaced older Electric Arc Furnace Roof technology where they built out of silica and then High Alumina bricks.
+Our precast EAF Roofs and deltas replaced older Electric Arc Furnace Roof technology where they built out of Silica, and then High Alumina bricks.
 It was found to be a better performer and also improved risks associated with the brick roofs cracking and falling into the furnace, which was quite a common occurrence.
 Trent not only made EAF Roofs safer, but use a unique material which is cost effective and gives greater service life.

 In the Electric Arc Furnace, scrap metal is melted using an electrical and chemical process.
 This is a very high energy process and the function of the Refractory EAF Roof or Delta is to enclose the furnace and minimise energy losses.